Airlines urge regulators to work together to return 737 MAX to service

 Downgrading its rating on Senior to “equal weight”, Barclays said it expected a widespread “supplier reset” following the grounding of the 737 MAX, with the impact on 2020 results not yet factored into analysts’ consensus forecasts.

-“Aviation is a globally integrated system that relies on global standards, including mutual recognition, trust, and reciprocity among safety regulators,” IATA said in its statement.
+“Aviation is a globally integrated system that relies on global standards, including mutual recognition, trust, and reciprocity among safety regulators,” IATA said.

 “Aviation cannot function efficiently without this coordinated effort, and restoring public confidence demands it,” IATA added, calling also for global alignment on additional training requirements for 737 MAX flight crew.